nicholasbair/nicholasbair.github.io/_posts/2017-06-16-wkend_project_sinatra_api_server_part_one.markdown

 ![parse-request](https://user-images.githubusercontent.com/8889403/27247305-47514c2e-52c5-11e7-8842-0275f552398e.png)

 The form content comes from the client in the request body, so we convert it to JSON, and use a neat method #with_indifferent_access.
-This allows us to access items cached in 'req' using dot notation.
+This allows us easy access items cached in 'req'.

 ![login](https://user-images.githubusercontent.com/8889403/27247309-5386bbfa-52c5-11e7-85a3-b640955fd9c6.png)